-Information Technology Policies Acceptable Use Policy
+Acceptable Use Policy

-In accordance with its mission and purpose, Dunwoody provides computing resources to Dunwoody students and employees.
+Under its mission and purpose, Dunwoody provides computing resources to Dunwoody students and employees.
 These resources are for instruction, study, academic research, and the official work of college organizations and offices.
-To maintain a safe and productive environment for all users of these computing resources you must:
+To maintain a safe and productive environment for all users of these computing resources, you must:

-- · Comply with all federal, state, and local laws - Comply with all Dunwoody rules, policies, and applicable contracts and licenses - Use only those resources and information that they are authorized to use in the manner and extent to which access was authorized - Respect the intellectual property, work, and privacy of other users and accounts - Respect the capacity of these resources by limiting use to reasonable levels - · Protect your username, password, and IDs from unauthorized use - Cooperate with administrators if presented with information regarding an issue with their account or systems
+- · Comply with all federal, state, and local laws - Comply with all Dunwoody rules, policies, and applicable contracts and licenses

-The following types of activities, although not an exclusive list, are specifically prohibited and may result in appropriate disciplinary action:
+- Use only those resources and information that they are authorized to use in the manner and extent to which access was authorized - Respect the intellectual property, work, and privacy of other users and accounts - Respect the capacity of these resources by limiting use to reasonable levels - · Protect your username, password, and IDs from unauthorized use - Cooperate with administrators if presented with information regarding an issue with their account or systems

-- View, damage, transfer, edit or delete other users' files, or communications without authorization - Use Dunwoody-owned/supplied account, credentials, computer, and/ or network to gain unauthorized access into, or compromise the security of any computer system in any location - Unauthorized and illegal processing, distribution, storage, and/or sharing of intellectual property and/or copyrighted material (i.e., music, movies, and software), including the use of unauthorized peerto-peer file-sharing applications or services, may also be subject to civil and criminal liabilities including fines and/or imprisonment - Engage in any activity that may be harmful to systems or data stored upon said systems, such as sharing your password or account with others, creating or propagating viruses, worms, or Trojans or disabling or circumventing anti-malware protections and/or protective systems
+The following types of activities, although not an exclusive list, are expressly prohibited and may result in appropriate disciplinary action:

-- Use Dunwoody-owned/supplied communications system, such as email or voicemail, to threaten, intimidate, or harass others - Use Dunwoody-owned/supplied systems or content for the distribution of political campaign materials or for financial gain, whether personal or commercial, including spam, chain letters, solicitation of business or services, sales of property, etc. - Abuse of email systems including spoofing sender addresses, forging the identity of a user or machine in an e-mail message, and/or sending unauthorized all-campus email messages - Create, store, process, browse, or display any racially-offensive, gender-offensive or likewise obscene material including pornography - Consume network or computer resources to the exclusion of another's use; for example, overloading the network with legitimate (i.e., file backup, videos, etc.) or illegitimate (i.e., denial of service attack) activities - Attach any device or computer not owned or supplied by Dunwoody to the campus network without prior authorization - Post or transmit Dunwoody's confidential materials, policies, or procedures on websites, electronic bulletin boards, chat rooms, and/ or other publicly accessible digital media, which violate existing laws, regulations, or Dunwoody's policies or codes of conduct
+- View, damage, transfer, edit or delete other users' files, or communications without authorization - Use Dunwoody-owned or supplied account, credentials, computer, or network to gain unauthorized access into or compromise the security of any computer system in any location - Unauthorized and illegal processing, distribution, storage, or sharing of intellectual property or copyrighted material (i.e., music, movies, and software), including the use of unauthorized peer-to-peer filesharing applications or services, may also be subject to civil and criminal liabilities, including fines and imprisonment - Engage in any activity that may be harmful to systems or data stored upon said systems, such as sharing your password or account with others, creating or propagating viruses, worms, and Trojans, or disabling or circumventing anti-malware protections or other protective systems - Use Dunwoody-owned or supplied communications system, such as email or voicemail, to threaten, intimidate, or harass others - Use Dunwoody-owned or supplied systems or content to distribute political campaign materials or for financial gain, whether personal or commercial, including spam, chain letters, solicitation of business or services, sales of property, etc. - Abuse of email systems including spoofing sender addresses, forging the identity of a user or machine in an email message, or sending unauthorized all-campus email messages - Create, store, process, browse, or display any racially offensive, gender-offensive, or likewise obscene material, including pornography - Consume network or computer resources to the exclusion of another's use; for example, overloading the network with legitimate (i.e., file backup, videos, etc.) or illegitimate (i.e., denial of service attack) activities - Attach any device or computer not owned or supplied by Dunwoody to the campus network without prior authorization - Post or transmit Dunwoody's confidential materials, policies, or procedures on websites, electronic bulletin boards, chat rooms, or other publicly accessible digital media, which violate existing laws, regulations, or Dunwoody's policies or codes of conduct